ponylang/ponyc/README.md

 # Building on Mac OSX

-First, install homebrew if you haven't already (http://brew.sh).
-Then brew llvm35, like this:
+First, install [homebrew](http://brew.sh) if you haven't already.
+Then, brew llvm35, like this:

 ```
 $ brew tap homebrew/versions